SOC 2

 ROI: The Revenue Unblocking Calculation

-A B2B SaaS company with $100K average contract value needs to unblock two enterprise deals to generate a 200% return on a $50,000 first-year audit investment.
+A B2B SaaS company with $100K average contract value needs to unblock two enterprise deals to generate a 200% return on a $50,000 first-year examination investment.
 Most companies at the SOC 2 decision point have three to five deals simultaneously blocked by security requirements.
 The payback period is typically one to two quarters after report delivery.

 The compounding effect: a SOC 2 report serves every prospect simultaneously.
 Unlike security questionnaires (which require 15 to 30 hours per prospect), the report is a PDF attachment.
 Send it once, close deals repeatedly.
 The per-deal cost of attestation approaches zero as your pipeline grows.

+The audit fix.
 1. Calculate the total annual contract value of deals currently blocked or delayed by missing SOC 2 attestation.
 Compare against your projected TCO.

 2. Track the time-to-close difference between deals with SOC 2 (PDF attachment) versus deals requiring manual questionnaire responses.
 Most organizations see a 2 to 4-week acceleration.

 The audit fee is the minority cost.
 Budget for the full TCO: CPA fee, GRC platform, penetration test, technical hardening, and 200+ hours of engineering time.
 Select a mid-market specialist firm whose reports are accepted by your target enterprise buyers.
-Reduce first-year cost by 20-30% through scope discipline: Security-only criteria, production-only environments, and a narrow system boundary.
+Reduce first-year cost by 20-30% through scope discipline: Security-only Trust Services Category, production-only environments, and a narrow system boundary.
 The investment pays for itself when two enterprise deals close.

 Frequently Asked Questions